 James Michie wrote this a couple of days ago in which he takes up the learning objective baton and reminds us that they are an integral part of assessment for learning.
 He reminded me of Dylan Wiliam’s assertion that sharing objectives (or intentions as he prefers) opens up a discourse about learning and that students need to know where they’re supposed to be headed if they’re going to have a chance of getting there.
 Fair point.
 So should we go back to dutifully copying them down so that students can tick them or draw smiley faces next to them at the end of the lesson?
 No, of course not.

 It is my contention that learning objectives are important for two reasons.
 Firstly, they ensure that teachers are clear about the purpose of the lesson before they begin thinking about all the fun they want to pack into them.
 Secondly, they provide a very useful signpost against which progress can be checked.
 Now, I know progress has become a bit of a dirty word and I’m not suggesting that Ofsted’s apparent insistence on students visibly making progress every 20 minutes is a good thing.
 Even Ofsted seem unclear about this.
 But no one can seriously want to make the counter argument that students shouldn’t make progress, can they?
 Make no mistake though; simply writing your objective on the board is not good practice.
-There are many more creative ways of introducing objectives and if you’re short on ideas have a look at the ideas discussed here, here, here, here and here.

 The effectiveness of learning objectives is seriously hampered by a paucity of success criteria.
 Any teacher worth their salt needs to be able to break down their objectives into incremental, achievable steps.
 Please note: I do not advocate the all/most/some heresy here.
 Informing students that only ‘some’ of them will get around to the hard bit is a recipe for low expectations and thus to be avoided.
 My advice is to use something along the lines of the learning continuum which allows students to make progress without suggesting a point at which they can opt out.